aidan-diaz/portfolio-current/README.md

 ```

 That's it — `<Portfolio />` will render a new `<ProjectCard />` automatically and the responsive grid will reflow.

 ---

+## Resume section (CRT + console)

+The `Resume` section is a themed, interactive way to view the résumé:

+- A **CRT TV** on the left renders the boot sequence and then embeds [`public/resume.pdf`](public/resume.pdf) inside the screen.
+- A **console** on the right (era-matched to the active theme — beige PS1 in light mode, matte-black PS2 in dark mode) accepts a draggable **disc**.
+Click or drag the disc into the slot to "load" the résumé; press the eject button to swap back to the idle screen.
+- Mobile (≤600px) automatically falls back to a "Open Resume PDF" / "Download" button pair so iOS/Android still get a usable path without trying to embed the PDF.
+- All animations (CRT power-on/off, disc insert/eject, LED kick, scan-beam, boot flicker) are gated on `prefers-reduced-motion`.

+To update the résumé, just replace `public/resume.pdf`.
+Filename and path are referenced from `src/components/Resume/Resume.tsx`; if you rename the file, update the constant there.

+The console + screen palette is driven by `--color-console-*` and `--color-screen-*` tokens in [`src/styles/tokens.css`](src/styles/tokens.css), and the disc back / label use `--color-disc-*` tokens — so retheming the hardware is a token edit, not a CSS rewrite.

+---